Date of Degree

 Using human PDAC cell lines and tumor specimens, we investigated the role and significance of Parf-1A to PDAC.
 RNAi analyses demonstrated Parf-1A is required for PDAC cell survival, proliferation and resistance to the PDAC therapeutic, oxaliplatin.
 PDAC cells are ARF-null; therefore these tumor promoting activities of Parf-1A were independent of ARF.
 Notably, immunohistochemical analyses of Parf-1A in human PDAC tumors showed Parf-1A expression is a prognostic marker of poor survival in PDAC patients.
 These data suggest Parf-1A is a novel biomarker of PDAC and potential target for anticancer therapy.

 Other studies tested how Parf-1A influenced ARF signaling.
 Parf-1A depletion and overexpression showed it inhibits ARF anti-proliferative activity by mobilizing ARF from the nucleus (where it is functional) into the cytoplasm.
 These data show Parf-1A is a new inhibitor of ARF.
 Considered with findings that Parf-1A can act independent of ARF to promote PDAC tumorigenesis, such results suggest Parf-1A is a novel oncoprotein that acts through multiple pathways to facilitate tumorigenesis.
 Thus, Parf-1A may have broad relevance to many types of human cancers.

 Copyright 2012 Viviane Palhares Muniz

 Muniz, Viviane Palhares.
-"The role of Parf, a novel partner of ARF, in pancreatic ductal adenocarcinoma and in ARF signaling." dissertation, University of Iowa, 2012.
+"The role of Parf, a novel partner of ARF, in pancreatic ductal adenocarcinoma and in ARF signaling."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.